GameLoverNL/intranetv2/README.md

             - Logic
                 - The member count is not correct because the seeder currently just fakes a number, this should be converted into counting the users that are added to the department.

+- 14-08-2023
+    - Livewire update
+        - Added a search component to be able to add users to a department by opening a modal, searching for the user and selecting the user, the department id is currently set to 2, but this can be made dynamic when configuring the component to be used in the department and user editor.
+    - Fun stuff
+            - Added a flash message with Livewire, wow that was easy!
+Love it already!